seatgeek/haldane/README.md

 ## How it works

 This services uses `boto` underneath to provide an api listing all nodes available in a given EC2 account.
 It is intended to be used as a replacement for hitting the EC2 api directly, as that can be slow at times.

+## Caveats

+When using the `/nodes` or `/nodes/group` endpoints with a format of `dict`, the response is keyed by the `Name` tag of the ec2 instance.
+If you have multiple servers with the same value for the `Name` tag, this may result in "hidden" servers.
+If a server is not running, it will be hidden by default, otherwise it may overwrite the previous entry.
+This will both be logged in the `haldane` logging output *and* will be surfaced as `meta.hidden_nodes`, regardless of the endpoint being used.